 Meet the team

-Connor has logged thousands of miles behind the wheel chasing nature’s most extreme weather.
-He is now getting involved on the next design of the Aerial Supercell Measurement System, bringing his specialized knowledge of aerial vehicle design to the table.
-He is also an avid gamer too, and he also is a skilled trumpet player.
+Connor has logged thousands of miles behind the wheel chasing nature’s most extreme weather and is now involved in building upon the earlier work of Aerial Supercell Measurement System v1.0 in a part-time capacity.
+He brings his specialized knowledge of aerial vehicle design and coding to the table.

 Aerial Supercell Measurement System v1.0 Design Team